castanedadiego/castanedadiego/README.md

 I was born in Dallas but have lived in over 10 different cities between 3 countries and speak Spanish and Portuguese.
 When not coding, you can catch me playing tennis, reading, or enjoying music.
 I love to learn and some of my favorite topics to read and write about are: probability/ game theory, the economics of the tech industry, and mindfulness.

+I am interested in Web 3.0 and decentralized apps, and am currently building something new on the Cardano network.

 Let's chat!

 ### Technologies

-Languages: Python, JavaScript, Ruby, SQL, HTML5, CSS, Linux CLI
+Languages: Python, Haskell, JavaScript, Ruby, SQL, HTML5, CSS, Linux CLI

 Databases: Redis, GraphQL, SQL, MongoDB.

 Data Science: R, Pandas, sklearn, STATA

-Other: AWS (S3 and EC2)
+Other: AWS (S3 and EC2), Plutus

 Frameworks: React, Rails